SharpDevelop: History

-On 11 September 2000 Mike Kruger launched the project, while testing the first public release of .NET Framework 1.0.
+On 11 September 2000 Mike Krueger initiated the project, while testing the first public release of .NET Framework 1.0.
 At that time there was no C#/.NET IDE publicly available.
 So he decided to write a code editor to run the compiler.
 Early in its development, the project was split for Mono and Gtk# development into the MonoDevelop project, which is maintained as a cross-platform IDE, and after Microsoft's acquisition of Xamarin, has become the basis of Visual Studio for Mac.

 As of 2013, SharpDevelop had been downloaded at least 8 million times worldwide, The SharpDevelop codebase was documented in the book Dissecting a C# Application: Inside SharpDevelop (2003) written by the core development team and published by Wrox Press.

 On 18 September 2017, Daniel Grunwald of the ICSharpCode team announced the project is "dead" for reasons related to the fast pace of changes to C# and .NET, including .NET Core, and suggested SharpDevelop users switch to either MonoDevelop or Visual Studio Code IDEs, each being recommended as a suitable open source replacement that is the target of regular updates and other maintenance.